-During the coming years, while flights deeper into solar space are still mainly in the planning and development phases, more and more people on Earth will look at life here on our home planet through eyes which are becoming, in the informed imagination, the eyes of the spaceexplorer.
+During the coming years, while flights deeper into solar space are still mainly in the planning and development phases, more and more people on Earth will look at life here on our home planet through eyes which are becoming, in the informed imagination, the eyes of the space-explorer.
 With ever-greater frequency, the suggestion will be made, that which we can accomplish in space might point toward the best solution for problems here on Earth.
-This spillover of space planning into practice on Earth, is a sometimes indispensable, as well as a likely result of the growing popularity of space colonization programs.